-Seelye discusses this change and sponsors the cost support for it. - Q. Please explain the proposed new Standard Rate Rider SFC (Standard Facility Contribution). - A. LG&E proposes to add a new Standard Facility Contribution Rider to provide gas main extensions for basic gas service when the costs of those extensions are in excess of what LG&E would normally be obligated to install for a customer under its tariffed Gas Main Extension Rules.
+16 Seelye discusses this change and sponsors the cost support for it.

+17 Q. Please explain the proposed new Standard Rate Rider SFC (Standard Facility 18 Contribution).

+A. LG&E proposes to add a new Standard Facility Contribution Rider to provide gas main extensions for basic gas service when the costs of those extensions are in excess of what LG&E would normally be obligated to install for a customer under its tariffed Gas Main Extension Rules.
 Rider SFC is based on LG&E's gas Excess Facilities Rider.
-However, the Excess Facilities Rider "does not apply to main extension or to other facilities which are necessary to provide basic gas service."
-As proposed, Rider SFC allows qualifying customers to make monthly payments (including an interest charge) over a five-year contract term for gas main extension costs not covered by the Gas Main Extension Rules.
-The charges under Rider SFC apply only to the customer requesting service, not to any other customer or group of customers.
-The rider gives LG&E the right to decline service to a customer if the excess costs to install a main extension are less than \$500,000, greater than \$2,000,000, or where the facilities are likely to become obsolete prior to the end of the five-year contract term.
-The rider also allows LG&E to decline service under the rider when the total main extension costs subject to this rider are greater than \$4,000,000 per calendar year. conjunction with the changes to the Gas Main Extension Rules that LG&E is proposing, which I discuss below, this provision would allow LG&E to extend its service to more customers, but only in a way that provides a reasonable degree of assurance that LG&E will be able to recover the cost of the investment necessary to make the additional line extension.
-Importantly, the customers benefiting from the gas main extensions installed pursuant to this rider are the customers paying for them.
+However, the Excess Facilities Rider "does not apply to main extension or to

+1 other facilities which are necessary to provide basic gas service."
+As proposed, Rider 2 SFC allows qualifying customers to make monthly payments (including an interest 3 charge) over a five-year contract term for gas main extension costs not covered by the 4 Gas Main Extension Rules.
+The charges under Rider SFC apply only to the customer 5 requesting service, not to any other customer or group of customers.
+The rider gives 6 LG&E the right to decline service to a customer if the excess costs to install a main 7 extension are less than \$500,000, greater than \$2,000,000, or where the facilities are 8 likely to become obsolete prior to the end of the five-year contract term.
+The rider 9 also allows LG&E to decline service under the rider when the total main extension 10 costs subject to this rider are greater than \$4,000,000 per calendar year.
+In 11 conjunction with the changes to the Gas Main Extension Rules that LG&E is 12 proposing, which I discuss below, this provision would allow LG&E to extend its 13 service to more customers, but only in a way that provides a reasonable degree of 14 assurance that LG&E will be able to recover the cost of the investment necessary to 15 make the additional line extension.
+Importantly, the customers benefiting from the 16 gas main extensions installed pursuant to this rider are the customers paying for them.
+17 B. Changes to Adjustment Clauses requesting a change in base rates."7 This provision is reasonable because the rates resulting from this proceeding will account for the effects of the Tax Cuts and Jobs Act on a going-forward basis, negating the need for the adjustment clause to ensure customers receive the benefits of the tax savings the act created.
-O.

-B. Changes to Adjustment Clauses

-- Why does LG&E propose to discontinue the surcredits it is currently providing electric customers related to the TCJA under Adjustment Clause TCJA at Sheet No. 89? - A. As with its electric tariff, LG&E's Adjustment Clause TCJA states, "The TCJA Surcredit shall terminate when base rates are changed following an application requesting a change in base rates."
-This provision is reasonable because the rates resulting from this proceeding will account for the effects of the Tax Cuts and Jobs Act on a going-forward basis, negating the need for the adjustment clause to ensure customers receive the benefits of the tax savings the act created.
+Q. Why does LG&E propose to discontinue the surcredits it is currently providing electric customers related to the TCJA under Adjustment Clause TCJA at Sheet No. 89?

+A. As with its electric tariff, LG&E's Adjustment Clause TCJA states, "The TCJA Surcredit shall terminate when base rates are changed following an application

-- Q. Please explain the text change LG&E proposes to make to Adjustment Clause FF (Franchise Fee) at Sheet No. 90. - A. LG&E has revised its gas Franchise Fee Adjustment Clause to mirror its electric though it does include the same provision added to the electric-service counterpart, namely the clarification that LG&E will not calculate or collect any franchise fees, taxes, or charges pursuant to expired, lapsed, or otherwise invalid, ineffective or inapplicable ordinances, franchise agreements, or other governmental enactments.
+Q. Please explain the text change LG&E proposes to make to Adjustment Clause FF (Franchise Fee) at Sheet No. 90.

+A. LG&E has revised its gas Franchise Fee Adjustment Clause to mirror its electric Franchise Fee Adjustment Clause.
+The change is primarily in form, not substance, though it does include the same provision added to the electric-service counterpart, namely the clarification that LG&E will not calculate or collect any franchise fees, taxes, or charges pursuant to expired, lapsed, or otherwise invalid, ineffective or inapplicable ordinances, franchise agreements, or other governmental enactments.